 Figure 15: portions of the Old Section, the green triangles are the actual location of the memorial monuments for the Old Section of St. Mary’s Roman Catholic Cemetery.

 Figure 16 shows most of the Hart Plot with the reserved lots tagged with a green triangle in the center.
-As of the time of this case study, the Hart Plot of the cemetery is only occupied by four people with less than two dozen lots actually reserved.
+As of the time of this case study, the Hart Plot of the cemetery is only occupied by four people, with less than two dozen lots actually reserved.
 The Cemetery Association has established guidelines as to where the memorial monuments are located for the Hart Plot; this relieves the need for locating every monument that will be placed in the future.
 This database makes no effort to determine if the lot is occupied or not; it only shows whether the lot is available for purchase.